The Best YouTube and Bilibili Channels for Learning Chinese

 Public TV- Our Island

 Our Island is a channel that makes videos about the cultural and biological diversity of the island of Taiwan.
-If you are interested in learning more about Taiwan, this a great channel to do so.
+If you are interested in learning more about Taiwan, this is a great channel to do so.

 HOOK